florimondmanca/starlette-auth-toolkit/README.md

 ## Password hashers

-This package provides password hashing utilities built on top of [PassLib](https://passlib.readthedocs.io/en/stable/index.html).
+This package provides password hashing utilities built on top of [PassLib].

 ### Usage